evilthreads669966/mechtron/README.md

 Mechtron runs on port 6666.
 It can handle multiple clients, but one session at a time.
 Meaning you can have one reverse shell instance at a time.
 I plan on publishing a debian package, but for now, you'll have to deal with the source folders.

 ## Useful Tips
-- You can aim a mechtron client at a mechtron server that doesn't exist yet.
+- You can aim a Mechtron client at a Mechtron server that doesn't exist yet.
-- A torified shell will interfere with mechtron.
+- A torified shell will interfere with Mechtron.
 - You can use a client's ID anywhere you can use an IP address and vice versa.
 - A client will have a new ID number assigned to it when it reconnects.
 - The ID number is to the left of the IP address.